ARTICLE I – MEMBERSHIP

 A Standing Committee may be established by approval of the Governing Board.
 A valid reason for the establishment of a committee along with a description of the duties of the committee must be presented to the Governing Board for their consideration.

 Section 16 Ad Hoc Committees:

 An Ad Hoc Committee will be established for a specific reason or project by the President with the approval of the Governing Board.
 The President will appoint committee members and its chair.
 The committee chair will not have a position on the Governing Board but will report to the Governing Board on its activities.
 An Ad Hoc committee will serve for only one year or as extended by Governing Board approval.
 Current Ad Hoc committees that are assigned each year or as needed are: Audit, Nominations, and Constitution and By-Laws.

-- Nomination Committee of at least three members (one of who shall be a past president of the association) shall present a slate of office to stand for election according these By- laws (Article V. Section 2).
+- Nomination Committee of at least three members (one of who shall be a past president of the association) shall present a slate of officers to stand for election according to these Bylaws (Article V. Section 2).

 - Constitution, By-laws and Rules Committee of at least three members (one of whom shall be from the Governing Board) shall be appointed when either the membership or the Governing Board request changes to the Constitution and, By-laws according to the Constitution (Article V) or By-law (Article X) of the association.

 Currently-recognized sub-organizations of the Association are: Beach Club, Women’s Athletic Association (Women’s AA), and Cupsaw Lake Athletic Association (Men’s AA).
 The Presidents or representatives of these groups are voting members of the Governing Board.